WSDOT-GIS/wsdot-traffic-gp/README.md

 * Note that this script has no ArcGIS dependencies and can be run without any ArcGIS software installed.
 * Should run in either v2.7+ or v3.5.2+ of Python.

-### wsdottraffic.gp ###
-Consume the REST endpoints and return the results as a file geodatabase.

-* Requires ArcPy
-* Should work with either ArcGIS Desktop or ArcGIS Pro, and the versions of Python that they come with.

 Scripts
 -------